forcedotcom/ServiceSDK-iOS/Examples/SnapinsChatSurvey/README.md

 ## Code Info

-* [ViewController](./SnapinsChatSurvey/ViewController.swift): Configures and initializes a chat session
+* [ChatConfig](./SnapinsChatSurvey/ChatConfig.swift): Configures and initializes a chat session.
-* [ViewController+ChatDelegate](./SnapinsChatSurvey/ViewController%2BChatDelegate.swift): Delegate for Live Agent Chat events.
+* [ChatConfigr+ChatDelegate](./SnapinsChatSurvey/ChatConfig%2BChatDelegate.swift): Delegate for Live Agent Chat events.
 This implementation handles the end session event and launches the survey view.
 * [SurveyViewController](./SnapinsChatSurvey/SurveyViewController.swift): By default, this class launches a web view containing a survey.
 You could show a local survey instead.